dhermes/dotfiles/README.md

 ## `bash-it` Framework

 As of February 2019, I'm using [`bash-it`][14] for many shell features I used to "handroll".
-I use the powerline theme, which has some font issues in VS Code and required installing [Menlo for Powerline][15] (I followed a [blog post][15] to resolve the issue).
+I use the powerline theme.

 ## Symlinks